UrAvgCode/Chooser/README.md

 [<img src="https://img.shields.io/badge/License-GPL%20v3-orange"
 alt="GPLv3 License">](https://www.gnu.org/licenses/gpl-3.0)

-Chooser is an Android app for selecting random fingers on the screen to decide who should pay when you're at the checkout, who starts a game, or which teams to play in.
+Chooser is an Android app designed to help you make random selections among friends or groups.
+Whether you're deciding who should pay at the checkout, who should start a game, or which teams to play in, Chooser has you covered.

+With Chooser, everyone simply touches the screen to select random fingers, ensuring fair and unbiased decisions every time.
+It adds an exciting twist to decision-making, making it not only fair but also entertaining.

 ## Features

-- Choose a random person
+- Choose a random person from the group
-- Select multiple people
+- Select multiple people at once
-- Divide people into groups
+- Divide people into customizable groups
-- Count through a group
+- Easily count through a group

 ## Download